November 29-30, 2023 — 7.42 Release Notes

 As part of this release, the process for upgrading and versioning your application package has been improved, including cross-region support for DROP APPLICATION PACKAGE and application status in the APPLICATION_STATE view.

-For more information, see Update and upgrade a Snowflake Native App.
+For more information, see Update an app.

 Release Notes Change Log